0awawa0/CTF_Bot/README.md

 # CTF Bot

 ## Description
-Telegram bot that is being used to organize CTF trainings in Donetsk National University.
+Telegram bot that is used to organize CTF trainings in Donetsk National University.

 ## Usage
 0) Download the bot .jar file [CTF_Bot.jar](out/artifacts/CTF_Bot_jar/CTF_Bot.jar) or build bot from sources.